-The maximum average price for SSE Airtricity's domestic and small business customers in Greater Belfast will increase to 363.79 pence per therm from 1 October 2022.
-This equates to an increase of 28.3% to the bills of all domestic customers and small business customers using less than 2,500 therms per annum.
+The maximum average price for SSE Airtricity's domestic and small business customers in Greater Belfast will decrease to 319.53 pence per therm from 1 July 2023.
+This equates to a decrease of 12.2% to the bills of all domestic customers and small business customers using less than 2,500 therms per annum.
+However, with the removal of the EPG discount from bills, final consumer bills will increase by 10.6%.